minjun0622/MKS22X-FinalProject/README.md

 I was thinking of a pause menu or a cheat code where you can instantly enter codes that will complete a game.
 I will attempt to work on the maze.
 My partner didn't finish it yet.

+5/27/19
+I made a win screen work when the game reached 15 lengths.
+Instead of loading another screen, I just froze the game screen and displayed text.
+I'm so tired lol.

 5/21/19
 # Mihad
 5/20/19